dayglojago/dayglojago/README.md

 - 👋 Hi, I’m @dayglojago
 - 👀 I’m interested in all sorts of things, but right now it's small business software.
-- 🌱 I’m currently learning SwiftUI, Computer Graphics, and how to cook lamb well.
+- 🌱 I’m currently learning SwiftUI, how to run a Startup, and how to cook lamb well.
 - 💞️ I’m looking to collaborate on anything!
-SHoot me a message.
+Shoot me a message.
 - 📫 How to reach me: here, @dayglojago on twitter, and my email is jago@pullscription.com